Whiteknight/Rosella/libraries/winxed.md

 PIR files to PBC files.
 The Winxed library adds the "pir_winxed" rule, which compiles a .winxed file down to a .pir file.

+### REPL

 ## Namespaces

 ### Rosella.Winxed.Distutils

 This namespace contains all the necessary utility functions to be able to build winxed files with distutils.

+## Classes

+### Winxed.Repl

+`Rosella.Winxed.Repl` implements a Read-Eval-Print Loop (REPL) for Winxed.
+It is currently under development and not considered a stable part of the library yet.
+More documentation will come as the system becomes more mature.

+### Winxed.Repl.State

 ## Examples